stratacommons/stratacommons.github.io/docs/organizer_admin_faq/flagging.md

 ---
-title: Managing Flagged conversations
+title: Flagged conversations.
 nav_order:
 parent: Organizer Admin FAQ
 ---

-# Flagging conversations.
+# Flagged conversations.

 *One of our owners has flagged a conversation as offensive, what do I do?*